How to Prepare for the Next RecessionPublished on August 13, 2021 by Daniel Azzoli

-It may be tempting to celebrate with the cash you earn here but remember you’re preparing for a recession.
+It may be tempting to celebrate with the cash you earn here but keep in mind that putting the funds you earn towards an emergency fund or financial safety net should be priority when preparing for a recession.
 Split any extra cash you earn between savings and paying down your debt, such as line of credit or credit card bills.

 5. Monitor Your Credit History

-People with bad credit may face more challenges when looking for loans, but it may still be possible if you consider short term loans.
+People with bad credit may face more challenges when looking for loans, but it may still be possible to apply if you consider short term loans.

-An additional benefit of short term loans is that they’re designed as a safety net in case you face an unexpected emergency expense when your savings are low.
+A benefit of short-term loans is that they’re designed as a safety net in case you face an unexpected emergency expense when your savings are low.

 6. Research Your Investing Options

 Good money management requires a long-term view of your financial needs and goals.
-Beyond building an emergency fund, you may be also investing in your child’s education or your retirement.
+Beyond building an emergency fund to brace for the next recession, you may be also investing in your child’s education or your retirement in general.